nielskee/draft-articles/TechnicalHiringPart2.md

 get a better feel for the candidate.

 - Use a phone screen as a chance to introduce yourselves to each other, and to make sure the candidate is OK with the process.
+Be human.
+Be informal.
+Chat.
+Don't try to play a role.

 - Focus on what candidates say they know in their CV or cover letter, rather than what you think you need.